Affordable: Incentive Framework + Bedrock Initiative

 Government

 I’ve already mentioned that the government had incentives to build affordable housing at a loss to boost gains in other sectors.
 This incentive structure has been disrupted ever since Profit Machine ate the government.
-With such a powerful entity digesting, I don’t see this scheme coming back, as there are now powerful profit-driven roadblocks in place to prevent this from happening.
+With such a powerful entity digesting, I don’t see this scheme coming back, as there are now powerful short-term-profit roadblocks in place to prevent this from happening.

 Religion